-What Determines Differences in Home Ownership?
+What Determines Differences in Home Ownership

 - Wealth of parents.

 - Ability to borrow lending discrimination.

 - At all.

 - On equivalent terms to white borrowers.

-- Local ordinances housing discrimination.
+- Local ordinances housing discrimination (often by income).

 - Lower appreciation rates of homes in majority Black communities.

 Increased Savings